 “The revolution will not be televised”

-The famous hook from the 1971 song by Gill Scott-Heron never felt so apt when we think of it in context to the streaming revolution that we are witnessing today.
+The great hook from the 1971 song by Gill Scott-Heron never felt so apt when we think of it in context to the streaming revolution that we are witnessing today.
 A phenomenon which was spearheaded by Netflix and Hulu about a decade ago has now gone mainstream.
 On-demand content has broken linear viewing schedules and led traditional broadcasters to rethink their business model around this change.

 With vast improvements in internet speeds and an increase in the number of video-supporting handheld devices, consumers have shifted their focus from traditional television broadcasters to over-the-top (OTT) media services that stream over the internet.

-Cord-cutting – the phenomenon of customers doing away with their cable and satellite services – has been going on for a while.
-At a time when the world is battling the coronavirus crisis, cord-cutting has accelerated and streaming entertainment services are seeing a high adoption.
+In a time when the world is battling the coronavirus crisis, cord-cutting has accelerated and streaming entertainment services are seeing a high adoption.
 The desire to break away from TV schedules and have anywhere-anytime access to high-quality content has been fundamental drivers of this change.

 With the change in TV viewing habits, traditional media has realized this shift and started to provide the same experience as video on demand and OTT platforms.
 The entry of new players like HBO Max and the recent acquisition of Pluto TV by Viacom are some examples where broadcasters are taking the direct-to-consumer (D2C) route.

 It’s not only entertainment; sports broadcasters and leagues such as Bundesliga and Premier League have also recognized the surge towards OTT platforms and are planning to bring sports content directly to users by launching their own OTT platforms.
 Many leagues are selling their rights to produce and showcase content directly on OTT platforms.
-Today, broadcasters are now investing heavily in an array of shows for their new services.
+Today, broadcasters are now investing heavily in an array of shows for their new services

 What are the major trends visible in this space?

 Over the years, OTT has established itself as a new-age content consumption platform.
-With constantly changing user needs and competition in the market, OTT players are evolving and we can see a significant change in the way the content is being served.
+With constantly changing user needs and competition in the market, OTT players are evolving, and we can see a significant change in the way the content is being served.

 1. First signs of market saturation for streaming giants